Xaverian Brothers High School: Athletics

 XBHS is a member of the Catholic Conference and is classified as Division 1 in the Massachusetts Interscholastic Athletic Association (MIAA) for a majority of its athletic programs.
 It sponsors 17 varsity sports - cross country (non-cut), golf, football (non-cut) and soccer during the fall season; alpine skiing (non-cut), basketball, hockey, indoor track (non-cut), swimming (non-cut), and wrestling (non-cut) during the winter season; and baseball, lacrosse, rugby (non-cut), tennis, track & field (non-cut), ultimate frisbee, and volleyball during the spring season.
 The MIAA has honored Xaverian athletics five times for outstanding sportsmanship.
 Many Xaverian graduates go on to participate in college athletics and a few alumni are playing among the professional ranks in basketball, football and hockey including James Bailey '75 and Dana Barros '85 in the NBA; Greg Comella '93, Matt Hasselbeck '93, Tim Hasselbeck '96, Drew Strojny '99, Maurice Hurst Jr. '13, and Joe Gaziano '15 in the NFL; and Mark Young '77 in the AHL, and Chris Wagner '09 in the NHL.
-Ted Currle is the current Athletic Director.

 Athletic Abilities

 The Hawks' most notable success in athletics has been in alpine skiing, baseball, cross country, golf, football, lacrosse and track & field.

-In particular, the football team has brought great notoriety to the school, having won twelve MIAA Division 1 State Championships in 1966, 1967, 1986, 1994, 1995, 1996, 1998, 2009, 2014, 2015, 2023, and 2024.
+In particular, the football team has brought great notoriety to the school, having won thirteen MIAA Division 1 State Championships in 1966, 1967, 1986, 1994, 1995, 1996, 1998, 2009, 2014, 2015, 2023, 2024, and 2025.
 The 2015 team was ranked the 22nd best team in nation by USA Today.
 Further, four Hawks' football players have been selected the Massachusetts Player of the Year by numerous organizations: Greg Comella in 1992, Matt Hasselbeck in 1993, Chris Fox in 2005, Alex Phalen in 2009, Joe Gaziano in 2014, Coby Tippett in 2015, and Henry Hasselbeck in 2023.

-Clubs and activities

-Theater Arts

-XBHS's theatrical performances have been in existence since Xaverian first opened in the late 1960s.
-Since its first production, "Take Time Out," Xaverian has performed over 80 shows.
-XBHS presents two shows each year: one play and one musical.
-These productions are held in November and March, alternating between having the play in the fall and the musical in the spring and vice-versa.
-Additionally, there is a talent show dubbed "Live @ the X" held each year, as well as concerts held in the winter and spring.
-The artistic director for productions is Julianne O'Connor.